nselby/nselby.github.io/_posts/2016-12-29-The-Snopes-Clarification.md

 I hope this answers your question.

-UPDATE: On 29 December the post was updated.
-It removed the "teenager" comment, added much more of my original quote from this email, and then added, baffingly, a USAToday story about how black people are more likely to be killed in <em>car chases</em> than white people.
+UPDATE: On 29 December the post <a href="http://www.snopes.com/black-police-officers-likely-kill-black-people/" target="_blank">was updated.</a> It removed the "teenager" comment, added much more of my original quote from this email, and then added, baffingly, a USAToday story about how black people are more likely to be killed in <em>car chases</em> than white people.
 Why this was added I have no idea.
 It then repeated the "black people are three times more likely to die than white people" thatistic, again, for what reason I cannot imagine.
 We had one job: to answer the question, "are Black police officers more likely to kill black people?"

 Anything that answers anything else from a fact-checking site seems...Well, it just seems strange and out of place.